- The Definitive List of RV Must-Haves for 2024 (From a Full-Time RVer) - November 20, 2023

-But after the tour, I realized the RV is probably always going to be a work in progress, so I decided that the time to share.
+But after the tour, I realized the RV will probably always be a work in progress, so I decided it was the time to share.

-The Dual Desk Idea
+The Dual RV Desk Idea

-The drawing board for our dual desk started back in October when we began our RV search.
+The drawing board for our dual RV desk started back in October when we began our RV search.
 A big part of the hunt involved finding a unit that had a spot with a large window and a couch that would be easy to remove.

 RV Floorplan Search

 (I keep encouraging Barrett to do guest recipe posts, so if you’re reading this and you know him, give that guy a digital nudge and tell him to share some recipes!
-Hell, even if you don’t know him but love recipes, feel free to email him and let him know you want to see some! 😃 )
+Hell, even if you don’t know him but love recipes, feel free to email him and let him know you want to see some!)

-So I’ll fast forward here.
+So I’ll fast-forward here.
 Before we knew it, our life in an RV journey had begun!

 The next day, Barrett was going to be gone all day, and I had one day to unpack every box and get everything into its proper place so that we could host our first family potluck that evening.
-We decided to keep the couch in place until after the potluck, so people had an extra place to sit.
+We decided to keep the couch in place until after the potluck so people had an extra place to sit.

 Why Include This Couch Bit?

-Dual Desk Build – Phase One
+Dual RV Desk Build – Phase One